Hipo/mobile-team-guidelines/ProjectStructure.md

   The files created under these general concepts should be grouped by feature-set such as *Common, Feed, Profile, Publish* etc. , as well.

   Under feature levels, you do not have such grouping instructions, but it is encouraged to create new groups for every sensible concept.
+Additionally, you should sort all your groups and files by alphabetical order.
 This will make project structure more readable.

   Besides this grouping strategy, there are a few key points you should bear in mind.
 First. you should maintain a logical order by putting source files in groups.
 For example, if you create a view class for a view controller positioned under *Classes>ViewControllers>Profile*, the file should be put under *Classes>Views>Profile*.
 This way, all groups will be in sync by the same hierarchical order.
 And if you have a class which is used for multiple feature-set, then these files should be moved to 'Common' groups and their names should be changed if needed.
 Moreover, the group structure within both *XCode* and *filesystem* MUST be identical.
 It is a big plus for a well-organized project.